Anomaly scanner

 The anomaly screen in the summary view

-Each anomaly heuristic is represented by a python Anomaly class featuring a scan function.
+Each anomaly heuristic is represented by a python Anomaly class featuring a Anomaly.scan() function.
+The Anomaly.scan() function is very simple and simply has to yield the location + size where it has found the anomaly.
 One Anomaly instance is responsible for locating one particular type of anomaly.
-Here is an example of anomaly, that you can find in data/anomalies/xref.py:
+Here is an example of anomaly for the PE file format:

 class UnreferencedImports(Anomaly):